Congress poised to pass long-awaited $900 billion Covid rescue package | NewsChannel 3-12

 How votes will take place

-Before votes can take place in the House and Senate, a number of procedural steps still need to happen.
+Before votes in the House and Senate, a number of procedural moves must take place.

-The House Rules Committee will have to consider the package once legislative text is unveiled.
-Then, they will have to schedule House floor debate and set up a vote in the chamber.
+In one step toward a final vote, the House Rules Committee has now moved the massive legislation to the floor, and set up one hour of floor debate.

+The committee meeting moved along quickly in an effort to get the massive bill to the floor for votes.
+The exact timing of a House vote Monday evening has not yet been announced.

 The Senate operates under a different set of procedural requirements and needs consent from all 100 members to schedule a quick vote.
 It’s not yet clear if any member might object and slow down the process.